What is a 90% LTV mortgage

 With so much choice it can be hard to decide which deal’s right for you.

-Before choosing your mortgage, make sure you know the true cost.
-Avoid just picking the lowest rate.
+Before choosing your mortgage, make sure you know exactly what you'll be paying over the initial fixed period.

 This is because the lowest rate does not always mean the cheapest mortgage.

-The true cost is the total amount you'll pay back over the initial period.
-This means the interest, capital repayments and lender fees.
+The total amount you'll pay back over the initial period includes the interest, capital repayments and lender fees.